Curriculum-Undergraduate International Program in Economics

 Other Notes

-(1)Students must choose their course paths at the end of the 4th semester.
+(1)Students must choose their development paths at the end of the 4th semester.
 Assessment corresponding to your selected path will be strictly given by graduation.
-For those who do not meet the requirements, the assessment will not be approved.

 (2)The academic credits for both sharing courses of major and multi-development are calculated only once.
-Students who choose or change the path should be approved by the advisor.
+Students who choose or change the path should be approved by the supervisor.